César Izturis: Cincinnati Reds

 On January 14, 2013, the Cincinnati Reds announced that they had signed Izturis to a minor league contract that included an invitation to spring training.
 On March 31, the Reds selected Izturis' contract after he made the team's Opening Day roster.
 In 63 appearances for Cincinnati, he batted .209/.259/.271 with no home runs and 11 RBI.

 Houston Astros

 On January 13, 2014, Izturis signed a minor league contract with the Houston Astros.
 On March 24, after being informed he would not make the team, Izturis opted out of his contract and was released by the Astros organization.
 On April 19, it was reported that Izturis had turned down minor league offers in hopes of landing a major league contract.

 Coaching career

 On February 11, 2025, Izturis was announced as the bench coach for the Toros de Tijuana of the Mexican League.

+Izturis was named manager of the Cardenales de Lara of the Venezuelan Professional Baseball League for the 2025–26 season, replacing Henry Blanco.
+After the season, he was named manager of the Navegantes del Magallanes for the 2026 Serie de las Américas, held in Caracas; he led the team to its first SDLA championship.

 Personal life

 Izturis resides in Barquisimeto, Venezuela, with his wife Liliana and their two children; his son Cesar Daniel (born November 11, 1999) and daughter Daniella (born July 17, 2006).
 In 2016, Cesar Daniel signed with the Seattle Mariners as an international free agent.
-Cesar Daniel is a Venezuelan professional baseball infielder for the Lake Country DockHounds of the American Association of Professional Baseball.
+Cesar Daniel is a Venezuelan professional baseball infielder for El Águila de Veracruz of the Mexican League.